behu-kea/first-semester-java/projects/tamagotchi.md

 - `Tamagotchi` class
 - `Cat` and `Dog` classes that extends `Tamagotchi`
 - In the `Cat` and `Dog` classes there should be at least one override method
-- Draw a class diagram of all you classes and create a sequence diagram of one specific use case
+- Draw a class diagram of all your classes and create a sequence diagram of one specific use case

+## Your task

+Your task is now to create a Tamagotchi that is fun to play with using the above requirements!
+Create a new game object using the `Game` class that can spawn a `cat`, a `dog` or both